Architecture

 GitLab Pages

 .gitlab-ci.yml has one pages job, fired on vX.Y.Z tag pushes only.
 It runs npm run build against the tagged commit and ships dist/ to public/, which GitLab Pages serves at the project root.
+Vite emits content-hashed filenames, so a new release fully replaces the previous one in the browser without a manual refresh.

 ← Astrarium